atudell/background-subtraction-cpp/README.md

 As a demonstration of use:
 BackgroundSubtraction vid("0");

-This uses the OpenCV method MOG2 vid.removeBackgroundCV("MOG2")
+This uses the OpenCV method MOG2:

+vid.removeBackgroundCV("MOG2")

-This uses the OpenCV method KNN vid.removeBackgroundCV("KNN")
+This uses the OpenCV method KNN:

+vid.removeBackgroundCV("KNN")

-This uses the contour method
+This uses the contour method:

 vid.removeBackground( canny_low = 15, canny_high = 150, min_area = 0.0005, max_area = 0.95 )

 Note that main.cpp features example use